Every Alcest album (and one EP) ranked from worst to best

 7. Le Secret (2005)

 Le Secret was the first seminal text in blackgaze, its layering of Neige’s delicate singing atop a bedrock of flurrying metal unprecedented.
 However, there’s no ignoring this two-song EP’s naivety.
 The shoegaze and extreme metal sections are forced apart rather than intertwined, while the production is undeniably raw.
 The title track and Élevation both feel overstretched as well, reaching 14 and 12 minutes respectively.
-Although no one would question Le Secret’s impact, this is more a historical artefact than a timeless classic.
+No one would question Le Secret’s impact, but this is more a historical artefact than a timeless classic.

-5. Souvenirs D’Un Autre Monde (2007)
+6. Souvenirs D’Un Autre Monde (2007)

 If anyone else made Souvenirs D’Un Autre Monde, it would be their career highlight.
 Alcest’s debut presents a hallucinatory vision of dreamscapes, its gentle guitars and Neige’s soaring vocals enveloping you in something truly gorgeous.
 However – while there are intense flourishes, like the cascading drums of Printemps ÉmeraudeSouvenirs… lacks the urgency of later albums.
 At their finest, Alcest contrast sonic distillations of another place against desperate screams begging to go there, and these songs don’t quite attain that evocative excellence.